alrieckert/lazarus/components/education/README.txt

-option to hide menu items for frames option to hide menu items for packages option to hide menu items for forms speed button for single file program option component name at create option file name at create
+option to hide menu items for frames option to hide menu items for packages option to hide menu items for forms option to hide components in the component palette speed button for single file program option component name at create option file name at create